Coo-per/Jetson-Bolt-Pro-Mods/README.md

 # OTHER MODS:

 **************
-In the future if time permits, would like to add a Jetson Bolt Pro speedometer which includes Adjustable speed on the fly, 1-click headlight on/off, Temperature, Voltage, Current, ODO, Ride Time display.
-If you would like to help with that project please help me find the messages from the rx pin! :D That project is located in Testing/Jetson-Read-Controller-Status.ino which just reads commands from the Jetson Bolt Pro controller.
-Currently only reading messages from A1.
-But the Jetson sends messages from A1 A2, A3, A4, A7... possibly others, I havn't looked into it much.
+In the future if time permits, would like to add a Jetson Bolt Pro speedometer which includes adjustable max speed on the fly, 1-click headlight on/off, Temperature, Voltage, Current, ODO, Ride Time display, etc. That project is located in Testing/Jetson-Read-Controller-Status.ino which just reads commands from the Jetson Bolt Pro controller.
+But the Jetson sends messages from Registers: A1 A2, A3, A4, A7...

----Below makes no sense without seeing the formatting LOL---
+The controller constantly transmits 10-Bytes via serial 115200 BAUD.

+### Controller message format

-The controller constantly transmits 10-Bytes of data.
-The below is UNCONFIRMED, however it appears to be in this format: aa a# 0a data data data data data checksum bb
+aa a# 0a data data data data data checksum bb

 1  2  3  4    5    6    7    8    9        10 //Byte #

--aa: Marks the start of a transmission (CONFIRMED)
+**aa:** Marks the start of a transmission (CONFIRMED)

--a# Appears to be the memory address, it would identify what kind of data is in the packet -0a always comes after a# ??
+**a#:** Appears to be the memory address, it would identify what kind of data is in the packet

+**0a** always comes after a# ??

--data: the data, Bytes 4-8
+**data:** the data, Bytes 4-8

--checksum: The checksum which is an 8-Bit Checksum Xor including the first byte "aa" (CONFIRMED)
+**checksum:** The checksum which is an 8-Bit Checksum Xor including the first byte "aa" (CONFIRMED)

--bb: Marks the end of a transmission (CONFIRMED)
+**bb** Marks the end of a transmission (CONFIRMED)

 **************